timothee-haudebourg/iref/README.md

 }
 ```

+One can use the `normalized_segments` method to iterate over the normalized
+version of the path where dot segments (`.` and `..`) are removed.
-It is possible to push or pop segments to a path using the corresponding methods:
+In addition, it is possible to push or pop segments to a path using the
+corresponding methods:
 ```rust
 let mut iri = IriBuf::new("https://rust-lang.org/a/c");
 let mut path = iri.path_mut();